TheLogicMaster/ESP-Smart-Display/README.md

 The ESP8266 board support must be installed from [here](https://github.com/esp8266/Arduino#installing-with-boards-manager).
 The [ESP8266 FS plugin](https://github.com/earlephilhower/arduino-esp8266littlefs-plugin)
 is also needed to upload the web interface.
+Select the correct board and flash split for your board.
 First upload the code to the board, then select *FS Data Upload* under *Tools*.

 ### Platformio
 To use [Platformio](https://docs.platformio.org/), install it and configure platformio.ini to suit the display size and